X

 5. Verbena cut flower tips

-Verbena makes an excellent filler flower in flower arrangements.
+• Arranging: Verbena’s clustered blooms make a wonderful filler flower.
+Pair them with other blooms for a casual, cottage-garden feel.
 Read this post for more information about making flower arrangements from your garden.

 Sources for this article about how to grow verbena